Kichai people: History

 The Kichai were most closely related to the Pawnee.
 French explorers encountered them on the Red River in Louisiana in 1701.
 By 1772, they were primarily settled around the east of the Trinity River, near present-day Palestine, Texas.
 After forced relocation, they came to share portions of southern and southwestern Oklahoma with the Wichita and with the Muscogee Creek Nation.

 The Kichai were part of the complex, shifting political alliances of the South Plains.
 Early Europeans identified them as enemies of the Caddo.
 In 1712, they fought the Hainai along the Trinity River; however, they were allied with other member tribes of the Caddoan Confederacy and intermarried with the Kadohadacho during this time.

 On November 10, 1837, the Texas Rangers fought the Kichai in the Battle of Stone Houses.
 The Kichai were victorious, despite losing their leader in the first attack.

 20th and 21st centuries

-Caddo-Wichita-Delaware lands were broken up to individual allotments in the beginning of the 20th century.
+Caddo-Wichita-Delaware lands were broken up into individual allotments at the beginning of the 20th century.
 Kichai people's allotted lands were mainly in Caddo County, Oklahoma.
 Forty-seven full-blood Kichai lived in Oklahoma in 1950.
 There were only four at the end of the 20th century.

 The Kichai are not a distinct federally recognized tribe, but they are instead enrolled in the Wichita and Affiliated Tribes.
 These tribes live mostly in Southwestern Oklahoma, particularly in Caddo County, to which they were forcibly relocated by the United States Government in the 19th century.